Craft and activity books aren’t just for little kids. These tween activity books are the perfect way to beat summer boredom – or any time of year.

 About the book: Have a lazy afternoon making a few dozen crafts with basic craft supplies and everyday household items.
 The simple, step-by-step instructions and photos are great for tweens and teens.

-“Stick Sketch School: Mastering the Art of Stick Figure Critters”
+6. Stick Sketch School: Mastering the Art of Stick Figure Critters

 by Billy Attinger and Rachel Kochackis

 About the book: Learn to draw about 60 animals with a simple stick figure tutorial for each one.
 This includes a little bit of everything: wildlife, pets, ocean creatures, dinosaurs, and mythical creatures.
-There is also an ongoing “adventure” throughout the book as the author takes the reader on a sort of safari with a mysterious creature to discover at the end.
+There is also an ongoing adventure story throughout the book as the author takes the reader on a sort of safari with a mysterious creature to discover at the end.

-“Rubber Band Engineer: Build Slingshot Powered Rockets, Rubber Band Rifles, Unconventional Catapults, and More Guerrilla Gadgets from Household Hardware”
+7. Rubber Band Engineer: Build Slingshot Powered Rockets, Rubber Band Rifles, Unconventional Catapults, and More Guerrilla Gadgets from Household Hardware

 by Lance Akiyama

-My thoughts: This book really does use mostly household items.
-I’ve come across projects that call for “everyday” items that I don’t have or worse, don’t know where to buy.
-This uses things like popsicle sticks, pencils, hot glue, and masking tape.
-The projects aren’t simple, though, and probably require some skill and adult supervision for younger teens. {Many projects include sawing or drilling into wood.}
+My thoughts: This book uses mostly household items.
+I’ve come across projects that call for everyday items that I don’t have or worse, don’t know where to buy.
+This uses materials like popsicle sticks, pencils, hot glue, and masking tape.
+The projects aren’t simple, though, and probably require some skill and adult supervision for younger teens.
+Many projects include sawing or drilling into wood.
+Expect most of the projects to take half an hour or more to complete.
+This is nice because the result is something that will last a while too.

-“The Star Wars Craft Book”
+8. The Star Wars Craft Book

 by Bonnie Burton